chromaui/chromatic-e2e/DEVELOPMENT.md

 #### Running the Tests

+First, make sure your changes are built: `yarn build`

+Then, the test commands are as follows:

 - Unit tests: `yarn test:unit`
 - Playwright: `yarn test:playwright`, then `yarn archive-storybook:playwright` to see the archived UI
 - Cypress: `yarn test:cypress`, then `yarn archive-storybook:cypress` to see the archived UI